Sky 3D (German TV channel)

-Sky 3D was a television channel of Sky Deutschland that lasted from 2010 to 2017.
+Sky 3D was a German television channel of Sky Deutschland that lasted from 2010 to 2017.
 It only broadcast 3D content.

 History

 Sky 3D launched on 13 October 2010 via Astra 19.2°E and cable operator Kabel BW in regular operation, prior to a test broadcast.
 The transmitter was free for all customers for 3 months.
 Since then, the was made available free of charge.
 The broadcasting time was usually between 11 and midnight, while in the broadcast-free time, trailers were shown.
 From summer 2013, a one-time activation fee of €29.90 was required to access the channel.
 Sky 3D was discontinued on 1 July 2017 due to its low ratings.